damogallagher/reactnd-project-myreads-starter/README.md

 # MyReads Project

-This project allows a user to maintain a list for their suggested readings.
+This project allows a user to maintain a list for their readings.

-There are 3 shelf sections, Currently Reading, Want to Read and Read The user can move books between the various shelf sections.
+There are 3 shelf sections, Currently Reading, Want to Read and Read.

+The user can move books between the various shelf sections using the UI.

 The serarch functionality allows the user to search for books and add them to a particiular shelf